SteliosSpanos/SteliosSpanos/README.md

 I’m a Computer Engineering student passionate about **Cloud**, **Security** and **IoT**.

 - 🎓 Studying at University of West Attica
-- 🌩️ Focused on becoming a **Cloud Security / IoT Engineer**
+- 🌩️ Focused on becoming a **Cloud / AI Engineer**
-- 🧠 Currently learning: networking, Linux, microcontrollers(Arduino, C/C++)
+- 🧠 Currently learning: networking, Linux

 ---